petermatts/CarStats/README.md

 10. (Optional) run `Duplicates.py` to search for and remove duplicates from the YAML data.

+11. Run `FileNameVerifyer.py` to find and fix files with bard names, i.e. files that have a "-{year}" in the name.

+    Run with `detect` option to display all problematic files and `fix` to fix these files.

+    Note: it may be a good idea to back up the `Data` folder to another place before doing this.
+It should be fine, but just in case.

-11. Run `Conversion.py yaml-json` or `Conversion.py yaml2json` to convert the YAML data into JSON data.
+12. Run `Conversion.py yaml-json` or `Conversion.py yaml2json` to convert the YAML data into JSON data.

-12. Run `Conversion.py json-csv` or `Conversion.py json2csv` to convert the JSON data into the final formatted CSV data
+13. Run `Conversion.py json-csv` or `Conversion.py json2csv` to convert the JSON data into the final formatted CSV data